Society is right to be obsessed with the sacrament of confession.

 The Holy Father knows the potential for good (and bad) that exists in new media technology.
 Technology can go a long way in distracting us from keeping our eyes on Christ.
 But the latest technology has always been used by the Church to point the way to Christ.

 So whether we use a Smartphone app or a booklet on Divine Mercy, let’s prepare ourselves.
 Especially now that we’re approaching the penitential season of Lent, our dispositions should be oriented for the long road to Calvary — a road paved with reparation and forgiveness.

 Yes, society is right to be obsessed with the sacrament of confession.
-It is yearning to be healed.
+It is longing to be healed.